 Harris died before he had a chance to see Big Man in print.
 But Shea said he hopes that sharing stories like Harris’ will encourage others to capture the experiences of Black Americans who survived segregation before that generation disappears.

-Elijah Anderson, Sterling Professor of Sociology and of African American Studies, joined the second half of the conversation to provide historical context and share his qualitative field work and personal experience of growing up in the segregated U.S. The author of several award-winning urban ethnographies, Anderson’s newest book is Black in White Space: The Enduring Impact of Color in Everyday Life.
+Elijah Anderson, Sterling Professor of Sociology and of African American Studies, joined Shea for the second half of the conversation.
+Prof. Anderson provided historical context and shared both his qualitative field work and his personal experience of growing up in the segregated U.S. The author of several award-winning urban ethnographies, Anderson’s newest book is Black in White Space: The Enduring Impact of Color in Everyday Life.